 There are many terms out there which have gained a negative vibe to them without actually being bad.
 Chaos is for instance just a state of unpredictable attributes or behavior.
-Volatility is living change in things, people, markets and physics.
-So they are mainly used to set an negative attribute to a statement but actually are neutral attributes – only the context could influence same to be positive or negative.
+Volatility is living change in things, people, markets, and physics.
+So they are mainly used to set a negative attribute to a statement but actually are neutral attributes – only the context could influence same to be positive or negative.

 Today I would like to introduce you to the concept of antifragility.
 Antifragility is not only the absence of fragility (non-fragile) but it benefits from pressure, not being sustainable and disruption.

 The term and concept was developed by Professor Nassim Nicholas Taleb and explained in his book ‘Antifragile’.
 Due to the absence of a term to describe an attribute that benefits from random or unforeseeable impacts and disruption, he created the term that was since then gaining more relevance.
 With this article, I would like to introduce you to this concept a little more and hope it adds value to you.

 One of the most popular examples of an antifragile system is found in Greek mythology.
 The Hydra is a creature with snake-like heads and based on the legend, if one head was removed in a fight, two new heads would emerge while the body is immortal.

 People we call ignorant might not be ignorant.

 Another example is evolution itself.
 Facing certain requirements evolution forces systems and organisms to change in order to adapt to a new situation or environment and survive by mutation and development.
 Without the threat to survival, impact, disruption, and change there would be no evolution whatsoever.
 So even though the single organism is subject to fragility, the system that renders the changes itself is antifragile.